ACM SIGCOMM 2020 Tutorial on Multipath Transport Protocols

 August 10, 2020

-This tutorial consists in three lectures and one hands-on lab.
+This tutorial consists in two lectures and two hands-on labs.

-The design of Multipath TCP and the influence of the middleboxes This lecture explains how TCP can be extended through TCP options to support the simultanous usage of multiple paths and reports deployment experiences that led to the current design
+- The design of Multipath TCP and the influence of the middleboxes: After introducing why using multiple paths can be desirable and which challenges such protocols face, this lecture explains how TCP can be extended through TCP options to support the simultaneous usage of multiple paths and reports deployment experiences that led to the current design

 While in the early days of the Internet computers were connected using a single wire, most of the devices have now the ability to connect to various networks.
 Nowadays, laptops and desktops typically have Wi-Fi and Ethernet connectivities, while smartphones and tablets can attach to Wi-Fi and cellular access points.
 Still, the classical Internet protocols such as TCP, UDP and the emerging QUIC assume that hosts only use one network interface.